-To document that the Didactic and Clinical Competency Requirements have been satisfied by a candidate, the program director (and authorized faculty member if required) must sign the ENDORSEMENT SECTION of the Application for Certification and Registration included in the Primary Eligibility Pathway Handbook.
+Verification of program completion, including To document that the Didactic and Clinical Competency Requirements and all degree-related requirements including conferment of the degree will be completed on the Program Verification Form on the ARRT Educator website after the student has completed the Application for Certification and Registration. have been satisfied by a candidate, the program director (and authorized faculty member if required) must sign the ENDORSEMENT SECTION of the Application for Certification and Registration included in the Primary Eligibility Pathway Handbook.

-Candidates who complete their educational program during 2020 or 2021 may use either the 2017 Didactic and Clinical Competency Requirements or the 2020 requirements.
-Candidates who graduate after December 31, 2021 must use the 2020 requirements.
+Candidates who complete their educational program during 20252020 or 20262021 may use either the 20202017 Didactic and Clinical Competency Requirements or the 20252020 requirements.
+Candidates who graduate after January 31December 31, 20272021 must use the 20252020 requirements.